Newborn Jaundice: Signs, Causes, Treatment, And Prevention

 Jaundice stems from elevated bilirubin levels in the blood, a condition known as hyperbilirubinemia.
 Bilirubin, a yellow substance formed during the breakdown of red blood cells, travels to the liver via the bloodstream.
 The liver transforms bilirubin for excretion through feces.
 However, an excess of bilirubin, either due to its overproduction or inadequate liver elimination, leads to jaundice.

-Newborns are particularly prone to jaundice as their livers are underdeveloped, hindering efficient bilirubin processing.
+Jaundice is among the common infant and newborn problems.
+Newborns are prone to jaundice as their livers are underdeveloped, hindering efficient bilirubin processing.
 The high red blood cell count in infants contributes to increased bilirubin levels.
 As a baby’s liver matures over the first two weeks of life, it becomes more adept at managing bilirubin, often resolving jaundice without lasting effects (2).

 How Serious Is Jaundice In A Newborn?